Monica MontesaJune 08, 2022

 Recruitment marketing is about creating personal relationships, and SMS is one of the most personal ways to connect.
 It’s meeting the candidate where they are — on their mobile device — and quickly communicating with real-time job status updates, event invitations, job postings, and interview appointments.

 2. Strategically use one-to-many SMS messages.
 Not all texts need to be one-to-one.
 You can send mass text messages to a wide recipient base as long as the content is relevant.
+With AI technology to help you, you can set up campaigns in advance and automatically send out updates to lists as needed.

 3. Enable text-for-info.
 Allow your candidates to text a keyword to receive up-to-date information about your job postings and events, and even get answers to commonly asked questions.